Welcome, skip to the content.

 Andrew Keith, Mine Services Leader at Aurecon, explains that, as major mining capital projects fail to achieve the desired project outcomes, it is time to step away from a reliance on geology, mining and processing to drive productivity improvement.

 For manufacturers working in a competitive global market environment, product price point is an imperative.
 And yet, the intelligent optimisation of assets, which can have a major impact on reducing production costs, is an area often overlooked.

 With the promulgation and enactment of the National Environmental Management: Integrated Coastal Management Act, a paradigm shift in coastal management has occurred in South Africa.

-Markets: Water, GovernmentExpertise: Ports and terminals, Environmental and community planning
+Markets: Water, GovernmentExpertise: Ports and terminals, Environmental management

 John Mason, Leader – Programme, Portfolio & Project Management at Aurecon catches up with Dennis (‘Denny’) Plockmeyer.
 John and Denny discuss the challenges of managing huge asset management programmes for the US Navy and the rebuilding programme in Iraq following the war in 2003.